Do Enamel Pins Get Rusty?

 How to Care for Your Enamel Pins

-3. Storage: Store your enamel pins in a cool, dry place away from direct sunlight and moisture.
-Consider using pin cases or backing cards to protect them from scratches and damage.
+Proper Storage: Keep pins in a cool, dry place away from sunlight.
+Use pin cases or backing cards to prevent scratches.

 Enamel Pins: A Lasting Keepsake